 3 – Give your child crayons or markers to color in the letters and draw the picture.

 4 – If your child is writing independently, she can compose and write the sentence.
 If not, she can dictate the sentence for you to write.
 You can also lightly write the sentence in pencil for her to trace over.

 Where to Get Color, Draw, and Write Prompts

 You can find the Color, Draw, and Write Prompts in the Homeschooling Preschool Store.
-The bundle is a great way to go because a) you save money and b) you will use these activity sheets again and again.
-They are the perfect way to introduce letters and to review them later.
+The bundle is a great way to go because a) you save money, and b) you will use these activity sheets again and again.
+They are the perfect way to introduce letters and review them later.